 Its clean layout and practical features encourage user adoption across departments.
 Teams can collaborate in real time, monitor contract status, and track renewal dates.

-With automated approvals and audit-ready logs, Concord supports risk mitigation and helps ensure compliance across your contract workflows.
+With automated approvals and audit-ready logs, Concord also supports risk mitigation and helps ensure compliance across your contract workflows.

 It’s a good fit for companies that want contracts to tie directly into financial planning and supplier performance.